 ASK supports command-oriented skills as well as sophisticated multi-command dialogues and parameter passing.
 You can build the following types of skills with ASK.

 A successful Alexa skill starts with well-designed voice user interface (VUI).
 Engaging voice experiences are based on natural language and the fundamentals of human conversation.
-Read Voice Design Best Practices and watch Voice Design 101 to learn how to design for the ear, not for the eye.
+Check out the Amazon Alexa Voice Design Guide and watch Voice Design 101 to learn how to design for the ear, not for the eye.

 Fans of America's favorite game show can now play along at home.
 Complete with a greeting by Alex Trebek, J!6 serves up six new clues every day.